gkemmey/gray_matter/_posts/2019-03-11-making-a-case-for-turbolinks.md

 })
 ```

 And that solves #2.
-Now our from can be submitted remotely, and when it is, we'll respond with two lines of JavaScript that tells Turbolinks what to do.
+Now our `<form>` can be submitted remotely, and when it is, we'll respond with two lines of JavaScript that tells Turbolinks what to do.

 So, yes, this would be fucking gross to have to write every time.
 But both paths through that `if / else` do the same thing -- they `redirect`.
 It's just that if we know it was a remote submission / Turbolinks setup that brought us here, we need to "redirect" a little differently.